Casino Crime News Roundup: Man Dies By Apparent Suicide After Driving Into Casino

 The driver was described as an Allegany County resident.
 He had no criminal background.

-The gaming property is located on West Shore Road in Cuba, N.Y.
-It’s some 66 miles southeast of Buffalo.
+It’s unclear how much of the gaming operation was damaged and no estimate of how much it might cost to repair the building was released.
+The gaming property is located on West Shore Road in Cuba, NY, some 66 miles southeast of Buffalo.

 Kansas Star Casino Evacuated After Threat